dollodart/pgfpfd/README.md

   adjustments will generally be mismatched.
 This is done at https://github.com/dollodart/dev-cs for conformal layers with matching to the larger coordinate.
-That matching, or smoothing of discontinuities between paths, is anyways done at a low level in PGF.
+That matching, or smoothing of discontinuities between path segments, is anyways done at a low level in PGF.
 - Improve anchor border, which is currently using just the bounding shape.
   This would rarely be used because there are well-defined ports for these unit operations.
-All node shapes are simple polygons, even if they have non-linear parts like arcs.
+All node shapes are simple, even if they have non-linear parts like arcs.
 As a result, the general algorithm of evaluating the angle incoming (relative to the center of the node) to determine what segment (or arc) to calculate an intersection with can be used.
 In fact, the anchor border would just be defined as the intersection with the segment that is farther out if the shape were not simple.

 ## Automatic orthogonal edge routing